 Here are the 19 most common issues in title and escrow that can go wrong and how to avoid them.

-A lot can go wrong when buying or selling real estate, so it’s important to protect yourself.
+What can go wrong during escrow?
+Well, a lot can go wrong when buying or selling real estate, so it’s important to protect yourself.
 The escrow process gives you time to inspect the property, read all disclosures, perform a title search, understand encumbrances and remedy any issues that may arise.
+Many may ask how long does escrow take?
+Or how can I get a 45 day escrow?
+Although the escrow process for seller and buyers may never be cut and dry, you can help avoid delays by knowing how to avoid problems that will slow down the process when closing escrow.
 Once your escrow account is opened, here are the 19 most common things that can go wrong and how to avoid them.

 1. Lending problems: